-There is no denying it; content is king.
-Although marketing trends come and go, the need for first-class and top-notch content looks like it is standing the test of time.
+There’s no denying it; content is king.
+Although marketing trends come and go, the need for first-class and top-notch content will never change.

 Why is multi-channel distribution so important?

 It’s foolish to have the attitude that if content is good enough then it will eventually be seen.

 This becomes increasingly poignant when you consider the substantial and significant nature of the internet, where everyone is competing for search engine supremacy and for their Tweets to ‘bang’.